Tyrese-FullStackGenius/Evo-fit_Landing-page/README.md

 ## What's this? 🤔

 A prototype landing page for a prototype bussiness called EvoGym.
-It's fully responsive dynamic and very lightweight 🍃.
+It's fully responsive, dynamic and very lightweight 🍃.

 ### Tools used 🧰